-- 92. In accordance with Articles 74 and 91(12) of Directive 2013/36/EU and with the EBA Guidelines on internal governance and Joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders, competent authorities should assess whether: - a. arrangements aimed at ensuring that the individual and collective suitability of the management body and the individual suitability key function holders are implemented and carried out effectively upon appointment, when material changes happen (e.g. those having an impact on the conditions assessed in the context of the initial fit and proper assessment) and on an ongoing basis, including notification to the relevant competent authorities12; - b. the composition and succession planning of the management body are appropriate and the number of members of the body adequate; - c. diversity has been taken into account when recruiting members of the management body; - d. effective interaction exists between the management and the supervisory functions of the management body; - e. the management body in its management function appropriately directs the business and the supervisory function oversees and monitors management decision-making and actions; - f. members act with independence of mind;
+- 95.102.
+In accordance with Articles 74 and 91(12) of Directive 2013/36/EU and with the EBA Guidelines on internal governance and the Joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders, competent authorities should assess whether: - a. arrangements aimed at ensuring that the individual and collective suitability of the management body and the individual suitability key function holders are implemented and carried out effectively upon appointment, when material changes happen (e.g. those having an impact on the conditions assessed in the context of the initial fit and proper assessment) and on an ongoing basis, including notification to the relevant competent authorities37;